milanglacier/yarepl.nvim/README.md

 increamental ID will be created.
 You can also provide a name as an argument.
 If no argument is given, you'll be prompted to select a REPL from the list of available ones.
 If the id is already in use, it will focus on the REPL with that id.

+When a name is provided and a count is also provided (for example, `2REPLStart ipython`), the count selects the Nth REPL with that name.
+If there are fewer than N existing REPLs with that name, a new one is created.
+When a name is provided without a count (`REPLStart ipython`), it always creates a new REPL of that name.

 If you append a `!` to the command, the current buffer will attach to the newly created REPL, for instance, `REPLStart!` or `3REPLStart!`.
 Note that attachment only happens when a new REPL is created.

 ### REPLAttachBufferToREPL